Lux Docs

 QuasarTimeout30sTimeout for Quasar finalization

-MinEpochDuration10 minMinimum time between Ringtail key rotations
+MinEpochDuration10 minMinimum time between Pulsar key rotations

 MaxEpochDuration1 hourMaximum time before forced key rotation